mgober1/Game/README.md

 - Character: A kangaroo that the player controls.
 - Score Display: Displays the player’s current score.
 - Lives Display: Shows how many lives the player has left.

+-- I want to add an educational aspect to this.
+We can have like a food chain system where the player 'eats' items that are below them on the food chain, and the enemies are things above them on the food chain.
+So, for example, if the player plays as a kangaroo, the 'items' can be grass/alfafa/canned meat which all give different score increments.
+Once score is hits a certain threshold, the kangaroo goes to the next level.
+Some predators/enemies can be dingoes on the ground and eagles in the sky.
+There also may be hunting traps that the kangaroo must avoid

+-- perhaps there can also be an 'energy' element to it, since the kangaroo is jumping on platforms, and that requires energy.
+We can get a certain amount of energy from consuming 'items' (so 'items' give you both score and 'energy').
+If you don't have enough energy, you cannot jump.
+However, there should be a lot of items around, and there should be a reservoir of energy (like an 'energy' bar to display energy levels) so the player is mostly fine.

+-- we should probably display a countdown of five seconds before the controls switch, as well as a couple of 'control groups' instead of having the controls be randomized.
+One example of this would be like WASD keys, arrow keys, or numbers.
+So it would say something like: Controls switching to Arrow Keys Mode in 5...

+-- for power-ups...what boosts a kangaroo in nature?
+Flowers?
+Special grass?
+These can maybe make all 'items' give double the energy for a certain time limit, make the kangaroo jump higher for a certain time limit, or increment the number of lives the kangaroo has left

 2. Gameplay Mechanics